Sandringham History: A tribute to a Queen

 History

-Originally, the Prix des Lilas was a trial event (run over 1 mile 2 furlongs at Longchamp) for the Prix de Diane.
+The Prix des Lilas was originally a trial event (run over 1 mile 2 furlongs at Longchamp) for the Prix de Diane.
 It was only in 1966 that its distance was shortened to 1 mile.
 Held in late May, the Prix des Lilas was thus able to serve as a consolation event for fillies that had taken part unsuccessfully in the Poule d'Essai.
-This aim was maintained by the Prix de Sandringham, which was transferred to Chantilly in 1977 and then brought back to Longchamp in 1978, before finally settling at Chantilly in 1979.
-Since 1989, it has been part of the Prix du Jockey Club day -apart from the 2020 edition, whose timing was affected by the Covid 19 scare- and, in 2001, was promoted to Group 2 status and Banks Hill was the winner.
+This aim was maintained by the Prix de Sandringham, which was transferred to Chantilly in 1977 and then brought back to Longchamp in 1978 before finally settling in Chantilly in 1979.
+Since 1989, it has been part of the Prix du Jockey Club day -apart from the 2020 edition, whose timing was affected by the Covid-19 scare- and, in 2001, was promoted to Group 2 status, and Banks Hill was the winner.

 Sandringham

 Sandringham is the personal stud farm of Queen Elizabeth II.
-Located in Norfolk, it was set up in 1886 by her great-grandfather King Edward VII, at a time when he was still only Prince of Wales.
-His trainer John Porter then suggested that he purchase a 5-year-old, Perdita II, who had enjoyed little success on the racetrack, to use as a broodmare.
-Her owner David Falconer was asking 1,000 guineas for her (one guinea = twenty-one shillings).
+Located in Norfolk, it was set up in 1886 by her great-grandfather, King Edward VII, at a time when he was still only Prince of Wales.
+His trainer, John Porter, suggested he purchase a 5-year-old, Perdita II, who had enjoyed little success on the racetrack, to use as a broodmare.
+Her owner, David Falconer, asked for 1,000 guineas for her (one guinea = twenty-one shillings).
 "You can buy her if you get her for 900 guineas," replied the Prince.
 Twenty years later, Edward, now King, declared to Porter: "By getting me to buy Perdita II, you’ve also given me a gift of a quarter of a million pounds."
-For in the intervening years, Perdita II’s produce had won a grand total of twenty-six races, accumulating winnings of £72,913.
+In the intervening years, Perdita II’s produce had won a grand total of twenty-six races, accumulating winnings of £72,913.
 The three best known, Florizel II, Persimmon and Diamond Jubilee (all three sired by the renowned St Simon), brought in £150,000 through the sale of their offspring and Diamond Jubilee was sold for £30,000 and exported to Argentina as a 5-year-old, where he was a very successful sire.

 King George V, Edward VII’s successor, bred one Classic winner at Sandringham, Scuttle (1,000 Guineas in 1928).
 His son, King George VI, emulated him with Hypericum (1,000 Guineas in 1946), as well as seeing his silks prevail in four other Classic events courtesy of Big Game (2,000 Guineas in 1942) and Sun Chariot (1,000 Guineas, Oaks and St Leger 1942), who was loaned to him by the National Stud, then based in Ireland.
-This was none other than the famous Tully Stud, of which the livestock (forty-three high-quality broodmares) had been given to the English nation in 1916 by Lord Wavertree.
-After the Second World War, the ownership of Tully Stud was transferred to the Irish government (it became the Irish National Stud), while the stallions and broodmares were installed at Gillingham Stud in Dorset and at West Grinstead in Sussex, under the banner of the English National Stud.
-Breeding continued until 1963 when the decision was made to create a larger national stud on new land close to Newmarket.
+This was none other than the famous Tully Stud, of which Lord Wavertree gave the livestock (forty-three high-quality broodmares) to the English nation in 1916.
+After the Second World War, the ownership of Tully Stud was transferred to the Irish government (it became the Irish National Stud).
+At the same time, the stallions and broodmares were installed at Gillingham Stud in Dorset and West Grinstead in Sussex under the banner of the English National Stud.
+Breeding continued until 1963, when the decision was made to create a larger national stud on new land close to Newmarket.

 Owners